mjstraughan/CubingHistory/docs/3x3/Methods/Zz.md

 ![](img/ZZ/Orbit.png)

 In 2018, Joseph Tudor developed a new variant of ZZ related to the ZZ-D variant [20].
 The DBL corner is solved along with EOLine.
-Corner permutation is then solved while ensuring that the left side block pieces are within the U ald L layers, then the left side block is built first to preserve the corner permutation state.
-The remainder of the solve can be solved using just turns of the upper and right side layers.
+Corner permutation is achieved while ensuring that the left side block pieces are within the U and L layers, then the left side block is built.
+This preserves the U and R layer corner permutation orbit and the remainder of the solve can be completed using just turns of the U and R layers.

 ![](img/ZZ/Tudor.png)